mgsisk/postcss-modular-rhythm/.github/ISSUE_TEMPLATE/support-question.md

 - Make sure you have the right issue template
 - Review this project's documentation and other issues for existing answers or feedback
-- Check the SUPPORT file to ensure this is the best place to get an answer or receive feedback
+- Check the SUPPORT file to make sure this is the best place to get an answer or receive feedback